Chapter 0 of 11

 Net Revenue Retention above 105% means your existing customers grow in value even without new acquisitions.
 The bucket fills faster than it leaks.

 What it means: Last year's customers pay you 5%+ more this year through upsells and expansion.
+World-class companies like Snowflake achieve 158% NRR--meaning their revenue nearly doubles from existing customers alone each year.

 Burn Multiple < 1.5x